albertllousas/functional-core-imperative-shell/readme.md

 be mutable.
 3. Dependencies go inward, Imperative Shell can call the Functional Core but not the other way around.

-**NOTE:** A function is said to have side effects when it depends on or modifies a state outside its scope, such as variable passed by reference, global variable, logging to console, doing database operations ...e
+**NOTE:** A function is said to have side effects when it depends on, or modifies a state outside its scope, such as variable passed by reference, global variable, logging to console, perform database operations ...

 ### Roles